 The turn of the year will also see the release of the full Expression Studio, which Microsoft actually seems to believe that people will use.
-Want to try it?
+Still want to try it?
 Expression Blend RC version is now available.

 There was also a glimpse into the minds of the developers regarding .NET Fx 3.5.
 The “red” environment contains .NET Framework 2.0 and WPF/WCF/WWF – in essence only bug fixes.
 The “green” version is somewhat different, with new namespaces and assemblies such as the entity framework.

 Orcas was discussed, but not much there that I had not already mentioned in Visual Studio Orcas is getting closer.
-I think that C# 3.0 with LINQ will be a welcome addition to the developer toolbox, where inline query expressions are translated to “extension methods” by the compiler involving lambda expressions and anonymous types.
+I think that C# 3.0 with LINQ will be a welcome nice to the backend developer toolbox, where inline query expressions are translated to extension methods by the compiler involving lambda expressions and anonymous types.